 This company utilizes a GBS model that uses local, regional and global locations to perform end-to-end services, with the global center being located in the Philippines and regional Shared Services hubs in Eastern Europe, the United States, and Mexico, with some as captive centers and others fully outsourced.

-During the PeercastTM, the feature company shared information about GBS priorities, the North America growth journey, their service excellence culture, facilities design, and employee engagement efforts during the transition.
+During the PeercastTM, the featured company shared information about GBS priorities, the North America growth journey, their service excellence culture, facilities design, and employee engagement efforts during the transition.
 Also included was a detailed listing of lessons learned during the project, a few of which are as follows:

-- Moving the organizational culture is heavy lifting and an on-going journey
+- Moving the organizational culture is heavy lifting and an ongoing journey

 - Going too lean on resources too soon